Dear University Community,

 Turn left off of Mark Twain Drive to proceed to campus parking, even if you are going to the Sports Center or Commons.
 An attendant at the Mark Twain Drive stop sign will ask if you are faculty, staff, a student not moving in, vendor, or visitor before allowing the turn.
 Anyone who is moving in (new or returning student) will be told to turn around and proceed to the main Bloomfield Avenue entrance.

-Park in lots other than B, C, and D on Saturday and Sunday, Aug.
-26 and 27.
-Lots B, C, and D willbe staging areas for arriving students and their parents on Saturday and Sunday.
+Park in lots other than B, C, and D on Saturday, Sunday, and Monday (Sept.
+1–3).
+Lots B, C, and D will be staging areas for arriving students and their parents on Saturday, Sunday, and Monday.
 Because those lots will be crowded, please park in any legal parking space that you find.

-We expect that University of Hartford Magnet School staff will also be accessing campus from the main entrance on Friday, in addition to normal morning traffic and those attending Orientation.
+We expect that University of Hartford Magnet School staff will also be accessing campus from the main entrance on Friday for their first day of school, in addition to normal morning traffic and those attending Orientation.
 Your assistance in following these guidelines will help ease campus traffic congestion and reduce frustration.
 Your patience and cooperation are greatly appreciated.

 First Sergeant Michael J. Lovley, Sr.